 In fact, making a WorkCover claim has nothing to do with your employer.
 You’re not asking them to pay out of their own pocket – it’s just like any other insurance policy that pays out when you need it.

 Many workers are also often scared to submit a claim because they fear retaliation, like being fired.
 But your employer can’t use your injury to terminate your employment for at least 12 months.
 It’s an added layer of protection to prevent people from losing their jobs when recovering from work-related injuries.
 Read more about what to do if you're fired while on WorkCover here.

 And your boss doesn’t have to agree with submitting a WorkCover claim, nor do you have to wait for them to do it.
 You can and should submit your own online via the WorkCover website, like our client Adrian did.

-The length of time you can receive WorkCover payments depends on the severity of your injury and the type of claim you make.
+The length of time you receive WorkCover payments for depends on the severity of your injury and the type of claim you make.

 Hopefully your injury recovers, and you can return to work, at which point your WorkCover payments will stop.
-But if your injury is serious and seems to be permanent, you may be offered a lump sum.
+But if your injury is serious and is deemed to be a permanent impairment, you may be offered a lump sum.
 If this happens, we recommend seeking legal advice as soon as possible.

 Your payments will also stop if you haven’t been able to return to work after five years and your injury isn’t diagnosed as permanent.

 If there’s more that you would like to know, visit Smith’s Lawyers FAQ’s here.

 Disclaimer: This information is designed for general information in relation to Queensland compensation law.
 It does not constitute legal advice.
 We strongly recommend you seek legal advice in regards to your specific situation.